 16. Skip ahead.
 If you’re having trouble with the section of your project you’re currently writing, try skipping ahead to something you can write immediately.
 You’ll make progress, even if out of order, or may even stumble on a solution to your earlier writing problem.

 17. Find a reader.
-A supportive friend, family member, fellow writer, mentor or colleague who will look at what you’ve written can help provide key boosts to motivation, including outside encouragement, a deadline (if arranged with your reader), and the knowledge that your work will be read.
+A supportive friend, family member, fellow writer, mentor or colleague who will look at what you have written and can help provide key boosts to motivation, including outside encouragement, a deadline (if arranged with your reader), and the knowledge that your work will be read.

 18. Try Scrivener.
 Scrivener is a computer program that lets you simultaneously write and outline.
 Your writing project is put together as blocks of text that can be organized and shifted around as you go, and your research and source material are kept in the same file as your finished work.
 Download a free trial at literatureandlatte.com.